Elmhurst station (Illinois): Station History

 Elmhurst's early development in the 1800s centered around the newly built Galena and Chicago Union Railroad, which would later become the Union Pacific West Line.
 At some point in the 1880s, a small freight depot was constructed to support increased farming and other businesses in the area.
 The first station in Elmhurst was not designed for passenger use.

 As the then new Chicago and North Western Railroad began operating commuter passenger trains heading to and from Chicago, a new and much larger depot was constructed east of the freight depot in 1894.
 It was the first station in Elmhurst built exclusively for passenger use.
 The new station would have two platforms to accommodate the frequent passenger trains, with the north platform used for inbound trains and the south platform for outbound trains.
 The original freight depot was expanded around the same time and now found itself located between Cottage Hill Avenue and Maple Avenue.
 The 1894 station remained in use for 70 years until it was demolished and rebuilt from 1964 to 1965.

 The second and current station is much smaller than its predecessor, with elements of mid-century modern in design.
 The station saw minor improvements throughout the 1970s and 1980s, such as the addition of bike racks, newspaper boxes, and platform warning stripes.
 Most improvements were made after the Chicago Regional Transportation Authority, later known as Metra, took over C&NW's commuter operations in 1974.
 In 1987, the north and south platforms were extended and warning stripes were painted red.
 In early 1989, the station underwent major rehabilitation during Elmhurst's downtown redevelopment effort.
 The city was given a full grant from Metra with the goal to turn the station into an attractive people area.
-Upgrades included a new roof, extended platforms, a pedestrian underpass, and passenger information systems.
+Upgrades included a new roof, extended platforms, a pedestrian underpass, heat lamps, and passenger information systems.
 To accompany the upgraded station, two parking garages were built for additional parking, despite early criticism.
-One of the most popular additions, however, was the installation of heat lamps for use during the winter.

 In 2016, the City of Elmhurst began conceptualizing ideas to update the nearly 60 year old station.
 Unlike the previous two stations, the concept proposes relocating the station.
 Concept art for the station shows some resemblance to the original 1894 station.